maroontress/StyleChecker/README.md

 ### with Visual Studio

 1. Open Package Manager Console.
-(Open your project with Visual Studio, and select Tools ⇨ NuGet Package Manager ⇨ Package Manager Console.)
+(Open your project with Visual Studio, and select Tools
+   &#x279c; NuGet Package Manager
+   &#x279c; Package Manager Console.)
 2. Enter the command `Install-Package StyleChecker` in the Package Manager Console.
 3. Set `all` to the PrivateAssets property.
+(Open Solution Explorer and select your project
+   &#x279c; Dependencies
+   &#x279c; NuGet
-(Open Solution Explorer and select your project ⇨ Dependencies ⇨ NuGet ⇨ Click StyleChecker with a right button to open StyleChecker Package Properties, and then enter `all` to the `PrivateAssets` field.
+   &#x279c; Click StyleChecker with a right button to open StyleChecker Package Properties, and then enter `all` to the `PrivateAssets` field.)

 ### with .NET Core CLI